 - Filing a complaint in court before the statute of limitations expires.
 In most cases, you have two years from the date your loved one died to file a claim.

 - Making sure the complaint meets all of the court’s requirements.
 Iowa state courts set forth specific requirements about what must be contained in a complaint.

-Make no mistake about it: this is a big task, and you have to take the first step toward recovery.
+Make no mistake about it: filing a wrongful death case is a big task, and you have to take the first step toward recovery.

 But You Don’t Have to Do It Alone

 You don’t even have to file the complaint by yourself.
 Instead, you have the right to work with an experienced lawyer who can help your grieving family recover.
-To learn more about how an attorney can help you, please start a live chat with us today to schedule a free, no-obligation consultation.
+To learn more about how a wrongful death case works in Iowa, please start a live chat with us today to schedule a free, no-obligation consultation.